 It happens that you get a lens without autofocus.
 It means that the lens cannot focus accurately.
 Fortunately, this can be easily treated in any service.
 However, it is worth checking the focus when buying a lens: a good store will review your lens with you for an additional fee or for free.

 Note: The inability of the camera to focus where it needs to be is called back focus and front focus.
 The lens is not always to blame for this defect; the reason may be due to the camera’s focusing system or incompatibility with the lens model.

 Many macro lenses take a long time to focus.
 Focusing speed is provided by the quality of the motor built into the lens.
 If you plan to focus entirely by hand, this point can be neglected.

 Vignetting is the drop in lighting at the corners of the frame.
 As a rule, the older and simpler the lens, the more likely this defect appears.
 Vignetting is not a serious defect: it can be easily eliminated in any graphics editor.
 Moreover, vignetting is used as an artistic effect to accentuate significant image elements.

 You may also like to read: Fashion Photography: Discover the Secrets to Success in Fashion Photography

 At prices for 2020, the cost of such lenses ranges from $250 to $400.
-The 50mm lens is suitable not only for shooting food photography, it is used for portraits, reports, genre scenes, and landscapes.
+The 50 mm lens is suitable for shooting food photography and is also used for portraits, reports, genre scenes, and landscapes.
 Then, when the time comes, pay attention to macro optics.
 And in fact, there is no reason not to experiment with lenses designed for other tasks: there are no canons, no rules, no one forbids trying new things.